-The numerical setup employed for the CFD simulations in this study was taken for the most part from the design process presented in Section 2 and is reviewed in this section in detail before presenting the estimated performance of the TCTA.
+The numerical setup employed for the CFD simulations in this study was taken, for the most part, from the design process presented in Section 2 and is reviewed in this section in detail before presenting the estimated performance of the TCTA.

-3.1 Numerical Setup Overview
+3.1.
+Numerical Setup Overview

-As previously mentioned in Section 2.1, TRACE's RANS solver is employed with the 2003 version of Menter's k- $\omega$ SST turbulence model and the $\gamma-Re\Theta$ transition model.
+As previously mentioned in Section 2.1, TRACE's RANS solver is employed with the 2003 version of Menter's k- ω SST turbulence model and the $\gamma - Re{\Theta}$ transition model.
 This is considered throughout the paper to be the main numerical setup or configuration.
-The transition model is important given that the TGK counts with a low level of turbulence in the order of $\sigma_U/U=0.5\%$ (Klinner et al., 2021), which means that the typical flow topology observed for transonic cascades is laminar flow up to the passage shock foot, under which a laminar separation bubble forms that triggers the transition to turbulent flow.
+The transition model is important given that the TGK features a low turbulence level in the order of $\sigma_U/U = 0.5\%$ [16], which means that the typical flow topology observed for transonic cascades is the laminar flow up to the passage shock foot, under which a laminar separation bubble forms that triggers the transition to turbulent flow.
 This flow topology is captured well with this solver configuration based on the previous design process followed.
-In addition to this configuration, a new alternative setup was also employed, which applied the DLR-developed SSG/LRR- $\omega$ full Reynolds Stress Model (RSM) with the same $\gamma-Re\Theta$ transition model mentioned (Eisfeld and Brodersen, 2005).
+In addition to this configuration, a new alternative setup was also employed, which applied the DLR-developed SSG/LRR- ω full Reynolds stress model (RSM) with the same $\gamma - Re{\Theta}$ transition model mentioned [17].
 The RSM model helps provide a point of comparison with respect to the main configuration for operating points with high inflow angles and significant flow separation, which could be more appropriate for the RSM model.
 The application of the same transition model in TRACE also helps provide a direct comparison between the models for this application.
 Unless otherwise specified, the CFD results presented in this paper were obtained with the main configuration.

-The domain is a Quasi-3D setup with periodic boundaries in the pitch direction, and an inlet and outlet defined at approximately 2 axial chord lengths upstream and downstream of the leading and trailing edges.
-The inlet and outlet apply the non-reflecting boundary conditions presented in Schlüß et al. (2016).
+The domain is a quasi-3D setup with periodic boundaries in the pitch direction, and an inlet and outlet defined at approximately two axial chord lengths upstream and downstream of the leading and trailing edges.
+The inlet and outlet apply the non-reflecting boundary conditions presented in [18].
 The operating point is defined by prescribing the total pressure and temperature at the inlet, along with the static pressure at the outlet.
 The inlet Mach number is then a result of the simulation.
-The simulated blade span has a length of 5% of the chord, and is defined with a symmetry condition at the blade hub and an inviscid contracting wall at the blade tip.
+The simulated blade span has a length of 5% of the chord and is defined with a symmetry condition at the blade hub and an inviscid contracting wall at the blade tip.
 The contracting wall helped impose the AVDR in the simulation.
-This parameter describes the amount of flow area contraction at the outlet compared to the inlet due to the sidewall boundary layer, as defined in Starken et al. (1975).
-This parameter is important to define the operation of the cascade because a large sidewall boundary layer - or high AVDR - causes the passage shock to shift forward, and accelerates the subsonic flow downstream of the shock.
-This generally aids the reattachment of the flow and reduces the losses at the outlet, but at the cost of an earlier onset of choke.
+This parameter describes the flow area contraction amount at the outlet compared to the inlet due to the sidewall boundary layer, as defined in [19].
+This parameter is important to define the operation of the cascade because a large sidewall boundary layer-or high AVDR-causes the passage shock to shift forward, and accelerates the subsonic flow downstream of the shock.
+This generally aids the reattachment of the flow and reduces the losses at the outlet but at the cost of an earlier onset of choke.

-Lastly, the mesh is taken directly from the previous optimization design process and is shown in Figure 2.a.
-It consists of a multi-block structured mesh with a total of 65 thousand faces in the blade-to-blade view and 7 equidistant points in the span-wise direction.
-This amounts to approximately 400 thousand elements.
-The convergence procedure by Celik et al. (2008) was followed, which determined the mesh to have a grid convergence index of 1% and showed to be a good compromise between accuracy and computation length.
-For more details on the convergence and mesh validation procedure followed, the reader is referred to Munoz Lopez et al. (2023).
+Lastly, the mesh is taken directly from the previous optimization design process and is shown in Figure 2a.
+It consists of a multi-block structured mesh with a total of 65,000 faces in the blade-to-blade view and 7 equidistant points in the span-wise direction.
+This amounts to approximately 400,000 elements.
+The convergence procedure by [20] was followed, resulting in a mesh with a grid convergence index of 1%; this balance proved to be a good compromise between accuracy and computation length.
+For more details on the convergence and mesh validation procedure followed, the reader is referred to [11].

-3.2 Estimated Cascade Performance
+3.2.
+Estimated Cascade Performance